Edhi Foundation: Ambulance services

 As of March 2021, the Edhi Foundation owns over 5,000 private ambulance vans stationed in areas across Pakistan.
 The ambulance dispatchers in Karachi, one of the busiest cities in Pakistan, have reported up to 6,000 calls a day, with the average response time for each incident falling within 10 minutes.
 It was also an Edhi ambulance which responded to and picked up the body of the American journalist, Daniel Pearl, when he was killed in 2002.

-The organization also owns two private jets and one helicopter to assist in moving victims from hard-to-reach locations, especially during the event of a natural disaster.
+The organisation also owns two private jets and one helicopter to assist in moving victims from hard-to-reach locations, especially during the event of a natural disaster.
 In addition to land and air assistance, Edhi Foundation also hosts 28 rescue boats to aid during floods and in cases of shipwrecks and disaster along the Arabian Ocean coast.

 Hospital services

-The organization runs several private outpatient hospitals located in Pakistan.
-Additional medical facilities include a diabetic center, a nurse training center, immunization centers, and blood banks, including emergency banks during times of natural disasters or tragedies.
+The organisation runs several private outpatient hospitals located in Pakistan.
+Additional medical facilities include a diabetic center, a nurse training center, immunisation centers, and blood banks, including emergency banks during times of natural disasters or tragedies.